 Brazil

 More than 40 AI-related bills are currently under discussion in both chambers of the National Congress.
 One of these, Bill no. 2338/2023, approved by the Senate in December 2024, is a comprehensive legislative framework inspired by the EU AI Act that adopts a risk-based approach to AI regulation.
 The bill seeks to impose strict regulations on high-risk AI systems that could impact public safety or fundamental human rights.
 It also calls for the establishment of a new regulatory authority to oversee AI governance and enforce compliance.
-The bill is now awaiting a vote in the Chamber of Deputies.
+The Chamber of Deputies established the Special Committee on Artificial Intelligence in May 2025, where this bill is expected to be a key focus of discussion.

 In 2024, the legislative consultancy of the Chamber of Deputies published a report on the country’s AI regulatory model, analysing key regulatory challenges and policy directions while drawing insights from international case studies.
 Meanwhile, the Senate’s Temporary Internal Committee on Artificial Intelligence, which operated until December 2024, was responsible for reviewing AI-related legislative proposals and developing alternative regulatory frameworks.